-Your website and blog is a combination of several essential pages.
+Your website and blog are a combination of several essential pages.
 Many business owners and authors feel that our service and product pages are the money pages, which is true.
 However, many of us don’t usually realize that your about page is your gold mine.
 Having a compelling, convincing, and interesting about me landing page is the key to your credibility.

 Why Is Important to Have an Expressive About Page

 Writing an about me page for a person is different from writing it for a business entity.
 This post focuses on writing one for bloggers, coaches, authors and mostly solo entrepreneurs with a blog.

 How Do You Make an Impact with Your About Me Page?

 The very first sentence of your about page should have your name/brand to grab your reader’s attention and tell them what they are reading.
 It’s quite like how you introduce yourself when you meet someone in person.
 Here’s what to do next:

 Maintain a Conversational Tone from the Start: Share a story about your business and brand in a personalized manner.
 Begin with your present, what you’re up to these days then move backward chronologically to explain what exactly sets the subject apart.
 Check this one http://leihu.com/life

 1. Share what they can expect from your website or blog

 2. Tell what you’ve mastered

 Share something about the problems you can solve.
 Share some case studies briefly to tell how you have helped people.
 Don’t be afraid of sharing your challenges and failures.
-It makes your page real.
+It makes your about page real.
 Know your audience and give them what they would want to read.
 This will make your about me page conversation-worthy and keep people interested.
 Check this one – http://www.adhamdannaway.com/about/

 3. Consider adding people’s reviews about you